 A Flourishing Career

 Dr. Ozato worked as a postdoctoral researcher with Dr. Ebert until 1978, exploring immunology as a model for developmental biology.
 “The fact that antibody-producing cells may undergo mutation in the somatic state was a revolutionary finding.
 People argued about it, how this happened, whether this was common, as a principle of development.
 So, it was a very exciting time,” she said, in reference to how immune cells mutate on purpose to generate a range of antibodies.

 During her postdoctoral years, she also met and married her husband, Igor Dawid, Ph.D., a fellow researcher.
 Dr. Ozato felt that part of their strong connection resulted from their shared immigrant and World War II experiences.
 Dr. Dawid’s father was from the Austro-Hungarian Empire and, because they were Jewish, his family constantly moved around Europe during the war.
-Some of his relatives died in the Auschwitz concentration camp in Poland.
+Some of his relatives died in Auschwitz.
 But he eventually earned his Ph.D. at the University of Vienna and came to the United States to pursue his own research career.

 They both ended up at the National Institutes of Health (NIH) in 1978.
 Dr. Ozato first worked as a staff fellow in the Experimental Immunology Branch at the National Cancer Institute, in the laboratory of David H. Sachs, M.D.
 Dr. Sachs ran the Transplantation Biology Section, where Dr. Ozato worked on the major histocompatibility complex (MHC), which plays a big role in tissue rejection for organ and bone marrow transplants.
 Her research helped explain the genetic basis for MHC differences and paved the way for modern tissue typing and transplant matching.